Once and for All

 The Letter emphasizes the one-time nature of his sacrifice and the permanence of its effect by applying the Greek adverb 'ephapax' several times when describing his sacrifice, a term which means “at once, once only, once-for-all.”
 For example:

-• But now, ONCE-FOR-ALL ['ephapax'], upon the conclusion of the ages, for a setting aside of sin through his sacrifice, has he been manifested, and since it is in store for men once-for-all ['ephapax'] to die, but after this judgment, thus, also, the Christ, having been offered once-for-all ['ephapax'] for the bearing of the sins of many, a second time, apart from sin, will appear to those who for him are ardently waiting for salvation… By which will we have been sanctified through the offering of the body of Jesus Christ once-for-all” - (Hebrews 9:24-28, also Hebrews 7:23-27, 10:10).
+• But now, once for all [‘ephapax], upon the conclusion of the ages, for a setting aside of sin through his sacrifice, has he been manifested, and since it is in store for men once for all [‘ephapax] to die, but after this judgment, thus, also, the Christ, having been offered once for all [‘ephapaxfor the bearing of the sins of many, a second time, apart from sin, will appear to those who for him are ardently waiting for salvation <…> By which will we have been sanctified through the offering of the body of Jesus Christ once for all” - (Hebrews 9:24-28, also Hebrews 7:23-27, 10:10).

-Why return to the “shadows” of the former and impermanent system of endless priests and repeated animal sacrifices since we now benefit from the permanent and glorious reality according to the “Word of the Son”?
+To return to the “shadows” of the impermanent system of endless priests and repeated animal sacrifices since we now benefit from the Sacrifice and Priesthood of the Son of God would be foolhardy in the extreme.
+We would risk suffering eternal consequences for such an offense against the Son of God.

 SEE ALSO: